EOT 404 Elections 2024: A conversation with Andrew Taylor

 Andrew Taylor 15:33

-and so has this legal outcome kind of like influenced Trump's base.
-I know that you kind of touch on that, but just in general, like his overall campaign strategy, not,
+Yeah, and so has this legal outcome kind of like influenced Trump's base.
+I know that you kind of touch on that, but just in general, like his overall campaign strategy.

 Andrew Taylor 18:02

-and I'm glad that you mentioned, or, like, bring up the Supreme Court ruling, because I know that in.
-The public perception, there has been a lot of like turmoil about the decision itself.
+And I'm glad that you mentioned, or, like, bring up the Supreme Court ruling, because I know that in the public perception, there has been a lot of like turmoil about the decision itself.
 And so how does this ruling change, kind of the dynamics of the 2024 race, more specifically for President Trump.
-You touch a little bit on that, but yeah.
+You touch a little bit on that, but

 Andrew Taylor 20:18

-and now that we're on the topic of former President Donald Trump, another major key event, July 13, 2024 former President Donald Trump was the target of an assassination attempt at a Pennsylvania rally.
-Yeah.
-So how the assassination attempt against Trump impacts the election in a broader sense?
-Yeah,
+Yeah, and now that we're on the topic of former President Donald Trump, another major key event, July 13, 2024 former President Donald Trump was the target of an assassination attempt at a Pennsylvania rally.

 Andrew Taylor 22:56